xrootd/howto/docs/preplib4tape/README.md

 ```

 Note the comma before ']': since gfal-bringonline may include more than one files, the `responses` list
-should include all of them.
+should include all of them.<p>

-gfal-bringonline will not issue more query for a file if it gets a `"path_exist": false` response
+gfal-bringonline will not issue more query for a file if it gets a <b>"path_exist": false</b> response.
 </li>
 <li>
 If a file exists in HPSS. but the staging is still running, the json response should be: